 - Dedicated weekly HIV lecture series covering basic HIV concepts and latest HIV scientific advances

 - Longitudinal clinic experience with panel of HIV patients over 24 months of clinical training

-The James W. Aston Ambulatory Care Center is the subspecialty outpatient clinic facility for the faculty practice at UT Southwestern Medical Center.
-The center houses multiple clinics including Internal Medicine, Ophthalmology, Neurology, Urology, Allergy/Immunology, and the Internal Medicine Subspecialty Clinics (Infectious Diseases, Rheumatology, and Endocrinology).
-The Infectious Diseases Clinic at Aston provides comprehensive outpatient infectious diseases care for patients with general infectious diseases, HIV, osteomyelitis, atypical mycobacterial infections, and tropical diseases.
+The West Campus Building 3 houses the subspecialty outpatient clinic for the faculty practice at UT Southwestern Medical Center.
+The center houses multiple clinics including Clinical Heart and Vascular Center, Otolaryngology, Urology, and the Internal Medicine Subspecialty Clinics (Infectious Diseases, Rheumatology, and Endocrinology).
+The Infectious Diseases Clinic provides comprehensive outpatient infectious diseases care for patients with general infectious diseases, HIV, osteomyelitis, atypical mycobacterial infections, and tropical diseases.
 The majority of patients seen are referred from other clinicians throughout the state of Texas, seeking the opinions of expert clinicians in an academic center.
 In addition, the clinic follows a large cohort of patients discharged from Clements University Hospital on outpatient parenteral antibiotic therapy.
 This clinic provides trainees with experience in multi-disciplinary comprehensive care of patients with other specialties (including pulmonary, neurosurgery, and orthopedics).

 - Exposure to a variety of various infectious diseases conditions (postoperative infections, atypical mycobacterial infections, HIV care, osteomyelitis, fever of unknown origin, patients on outpatient IV antibiotic therapy, etc)

 - Referrals from throughout the state for advice and guidance on diagnostics and therapeutics